The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 • What if I was just a bitter mom who couldn't make the "simple" strategies work?

-So last month, I'm in session with this client, and she's literally holding up her phone with tears in her eyes.
+Last month, I'm in session with a client and she's holding up her phone with tears in her eyes.
 "I tried exactly what she said," she tells me, scrolling through some popular parenting account.
 "My kid completely lost his shit.
 What's wrong with me?"

-And there it was - that question that makes my heart break every single time: "What's wrong with me?"
+There it was - that question that breaks my heart every single time.

-I hear this constantly from the mothers I work with.
-These brilliant, loving, incredibly capable women who've somehow been convinced they're failing because some gentle parenting technique that was literally designed for Instagram engagement didn't magically work in their actual living room with their actual kid.
+I hear this constantly.
+These smart, loving mothers who've been convinced they're failing because some gentle (or other) parenting technique designed for Instagram engagement didn't magically work in their actual living room with their actual kid.

 Wait, Now I Need to Look Professional?